-Join us for the inaugural Hispanic Film Festival on the UT campus featuring independent, award-winning Spanish films (with English subtitles) and introductory talks by UT professors.
+Join us for the online edition of the Hispanic Film Festival on the UT campus featuring independent award-winning films in Spanish, with English subtitles, and introductory talks by UT professors.

 Pictures courtesy of Pragda.
 The Spanish Film Club series was made possible with the support of Pragda, SPAIN Arts & Culture, and the Secretary of State for Culture of Spain.
 Warning: Films may contain adult content and some degree of violence.